spoonbobo/spoonbobo/README.md

 My name is Season.
 Having a background in AI, I seek for contributing and improving AIs in optimisation and accelerated computing⚡.

 🔭 I’m currently working on some quantum projects leveraging Qiskit/CUDA Quantum simulation capabilities.

-🔭 Also playing around AI SWEs to explore more opportunities around the frameworks
+🔭 I also play around AI SWEs to explore more opportunities around the frameworks

 <!--
 **spoonbobo/spoonbobo** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.